sqlitebrowser/dbhub.io/README.md

 **Note** - Don't store important data on the beta server.
 We're still changing things around on it quite often, and haven't yet put time into setting up backups (etc).

-When the core code is more fully featured (end of August 2017 target), we'll start putting "production" servers online for people to store their data.
+When the core code is more fully featured (end of October 2017 target), we'll start putting "production" servers online for people to store their data.

 ### Screenshot